virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • There may be a waiting period for the office to process the application.

 Note: The waiting period and cost of obtaining certified copies of marriage records vary across different jurisdictions.
-For updates on the cost of obtaining marriage records in Virginia and waiting periods, contact the local Circuit Court Clerk's Office or the Virginia Department of Health.
+For updates on the cost of securing marriage records in Virginia and waiting periods, contact the local Circuit Court Clerk’s Office or the Virginia Department of Health.

 How to Get a Marriage License in Virginia